Dr Noelene Cole

 - Educator (tertiary and field schools)

-I have more than 20 years experience working in cultural heritage research and consulting with Indigenous people in Queensland.
+Dr Cole has more than 20 years experience working in cultural heritage research and consulting with Indigenous people in Queensland.
 Projects have incorporated training for Indigenous rangers and trainees in some or all of the following:

 - cultural and historical site recording

 - report writing